Total curvatures of model surfaces control topology of complete open manifolds with radial curvature bounded below. I: Introduction

 The Gauss\,--\,Bonnet Theorem says that the total curvature of a compact Riemannian $2$-manifold $S$ is a topological invariant, that is, equal to $2 \pi \chi (S)$.
 Here, $\chi (S)$ is the Euler characteristic of $S$.
-For a complete open (i.e.,\,non-compact) Riemannian $2$-manifold, however, with admitting a total curvature, the total curvature of the surface is not a topological invariant anymore.
-Cohn\,-Vossen proved that if a complete open, finitely-connected Riemannian $2$-manifold $X$ admits a total curvature, then the total curvature of $X$ is not greater than $2 \pi \chi (X)$\,(see \cite[Satz 6]{CV1}).
-He has developed fundamental techniques for investigating the structures of complete open Riemannian $2$-manifolds.
-Although he restricted himself to $2$-dimensional Riemannian manifolds, some techniques are ever now useful for investigating the relationship between the topology and the sectional curvature of any-dimensional complete open Riemannian manifolds.
-As pointed out in the preface of \cite{SST}, {\em it took more than thirty years to obtain higher-dimensional extensions of Cohn\,-Vossen's results.} They are the Toponogov splitting theorem \cite{To} and the structure theorem for complete open Riemannian $n$-manifolds of positive sectional curvature \cite{GM} and of non-negative sectional curvature \cite{CG2}.
-As pointed out above, $2 \pi \chi (X) - c(X)$, where $c(X)$ denotes the total curvature of a complete open, finitely-connected Riemannian $2$-manifold $X$, is not a topological invariant, but it depends only on the ends of $X$.
-This is a direct consequence from the isoperimetric inequalities\,(see \cite[Theorem 5.2.1]{SST}).
-Our main purpose of this article, from radial curvature geometry's standpoint, is to generalize the following Shiohama's result in geometry of complete open surfaces to any-dimensional complete open Riemannian manifolds\,:
+For a complete non-compact Riemannian $2$-manifold, however, admitting a total curvature, the total curvature of the surface is not a topological invariant anymore.
+Cohn\,-Vossen proved that if a complete non-comact, finitely-connected Riemannian $2$-manifold $X$ admits a total curvature, then the total curvature of $X$ is not greater than $2 \pi \chi (X)$ (See \cite[Satz 6]{CV1}).
+He has developed fundamental techniques for investigating the structures of complete non-compact Riemannian $2$-manifolds.
+Although he restricted himself to $2$-dimensional Riemannian manifolds, some techniques are even now useful for investigating the relationship between the topology and the sectional curvature of higher-dimensional complete non-compact Riemannian manifolds.
+As pointed out in the preface of \cite{SST}, {\em it took more than thirty years to obtain higher-dimensional extensions of Cohn\,-Vossen's results.} They are the Toponogov splitting theorem \cite{To} and the structure theorem for complete non-compact Riemannian $n$-manifolds of positive sectional curvature \cite{GM} and of non-negative sectional curvature \cite{CG2}.
+As pointed out above, $2 \pi \chi (X) - c(X)$, where $c(X)$ denotes the total curvature of a complete non-compact, finitely-connected Riemannian $2$-manifold $X$, is not a topological invariant, but it depends only on the ends of $X$.
+This is a direct consequence of the isoperimetric inequalities (See \cite[Theorem 5.2.1]{SST}).

+Our main purpose in this article, from radial curvature geometry's standpoint, is to generalize the following result of Shiohama in the geometry of complete non-compact surfaces to $n$-dimensional complete non-compact Riemannian manifolds\,: